Pavlos1/FFSim/README.md

 The name of the DLL (`libffsim.so`) will differ slightly on Windows and macOS.
 The destination file should still have the extension `.xpl`.

-Make sure to delete `libffsim.so` after you have finished testing, as this plugin will disable user inputs.
+Make sure to delete `ffsim.xpl` after you have finished testing, as this plugin will disable user inputs.

 ## Optimized Build